-These were impressive accomplishments for a young player who wasn’t even drafted in May’s NFL Draft, despite leaving Buffalo as the school’s all-time leading rusher.
+These were impressive accomplishments for a young player who wasn’t even drafted, despite leaving Buffalo as the school’s all-time leading rusher.
 After a tryout in Indianapolis, Oliver ended up signing with the Chargers.
-He made the opening day roster after an impressive preseason in which he rushed for 161 yards and a touchdown on just 35 carries for a 4.6-yard per carry average.
-Oliver really caught the coaches’ attention during the Bolts’ preseason opener against the Dallas Cowboys when he rushed seven times for 64 yards and had a 16-yard touchdown run and a 27-yard run during the game.
+He made the opening day roster after an impressive preseason in which he rushed for 161 yards and a touchdown on just 35 carries for a 4.6 average.
+Oliver caught the coaches’ attention during the Bolts’ preseason opener against the Dallas Cowboys when he rushed seven times for 64 yards and had a 16-yard touchdown run and a 27-yard run during the game.

 After wrapping up his rookie season, Oliver returned to the University of Buffalo and completed the last two classes he needed to earn his degree in sociology.
 He plans to use his education and life experience to help others by building orphanages and homeless shelters.

-One of Oliver’s closest friends is Raiders linebacker Khalil Mack.
+One of Oliver’s closest friends is Raiders defensive end, Khalil Mack.
 The two were teammates and roommates at Buffalo.
-Oliver’s cousin is former NFL wide receiver Roscoe Parrish.
+Oliver’s cousin is former NFL wide receiver, Roscoe Parrish.

 TRANSACTION HISTORY: Signed with Chargers May 21, 2014.